icinganalysis/icinganalysis.github.io/content/thicker.md

 Prominent maximum local thickness locations are found by the Python library scipy.signal.find_peaks function as potential horn locations.
 Candidate horns that are very close to another horn are filtered out.
+Candidate horns that are not close to the convex hull of the ice shape are filtered out.
+This prevents local maximums in cavities from being selected.

 The selection method will always have a horn at the maximum ice thickness location.
 A second horn will be found if there is a horn that is at least 25% as thick as the maximum ice thickness.
 Preference is give to a horn that is on the opposite side of the airfoil leading edge Y values,